 February 7, 1934 – July 27, 2019.

-He was the founder of Peniel Christian School, who took in, taught, helped and loved 1,000’s of children as his own for over 40 years, including me.
+He was the founder of Peniel Christian School, who took in, taught, helped and loved 1,000’s of children as his own for 43 years, including me.

-It was his and Melodee’s ministry that brought me to the Lord!
+It was his and his wife Melodee’s ministry that brought me to the Lord!

 The verses in Genesis were the inspiration for Ken’s calling and vision for the students at Peniel.

 “And Jacob was left alone; and there wrestled a man with him until the breaking of the day.

 And when he saw that he prevailed not against him, he touched the hollow of his thigh; and the hollow of Jacob’s thigh was out of joint, as he wrestled with him.